jriguera/docker-mosquitto/README.md

 # docker-rpi-mosquitto

-Mosquitto Docker image based on Alpine for the Raspberry Pi.
+Mosquitto Docker image based on Alpine
 Mosquitto is a message broker that implements the MQTT protocol